 Failure to address hidden workplace hazards can lead to severe injuries, illnesses, and fatalities, resulting in increased healthcare costs, decreased productivity, and reputational damage to the organisation.

-By prioritising workplace safety and taking proactive measures to prevent and control workplace hazards, employers can create a safer and healthier workplace for their employees.
+By prioritizing workplace safety and taking proactive measures to prevent and control workplace hazards, employers can create a safer and healthier workplace for their employees.